salernolabs/rescuegroups/doc/request/WebImages/readme.md

 #### ::setWebimageBinary

-Sets webimageBinary field with a value of type binary.
+Sets webimageBinary field with a value of type string.

-    $query->setWebimageBinary(binary);
+    $query->setWebimageBinary(string);

 #### ::setWebimageOldFileName